 Q: What field types are supported?

-A: Text, Number, and Yes/No fields.
+A: Text, Number, Yes/No fields, and Set values.

 Q: Can I change the type of a field after it's created?